tmaklin/cpprate/README.md

 ## Linear coefficients
 ### Lowrank algorithm
 Running the lowrank algorithm requires projecting the linear coefficients via the design matrix.
-This can be accomplished by taking the product `Xt(B)`, where `B` is the `n_posterior_draws`x`n_snps` matrix containing the posterior draws and `t(X)` is the transpose of the `n_observations`x`n_snps` matrix.
+This can be accomplished by taking the product `Xt(B)`, where `B` is the `n_posterior_draws`x`n_snps` matrix containing the posterior draws and `t(B)` is the transpose of the matrix `B`.
 Supply the resulting projected coefficients and the design matrix as in the nonlinear case with
 ```
 cpprate -x design_matrix_file.csv -f projected_beta_draws_file.csv
 ```